Welcome to Spokane County ARES-RACES!

-The IC-100.b, IC-700.a, and the Defensive Driving training must be completed along with your background check and six-month activity period before you’ll be issued a county volunteer ID card.
+NOTE: The IC-100.C, IC-700.B, training must be completed along with your background check and six-month activity period before you’ll be issued a county volunteer ID card.

 Optional - Blood Borne Pathogens

 This is an important training for our public event work.
 It’s available online at

 We coordinate with the National Weather Service for weather related incidents.
 This is a webinar training done by the NWS; dates and times will be announced.

 Helicopter Safety Training

 In responding to emergencies and disasters we may often be working around helicopters.
-This training is available through the Spokane County Fire Department; dates and times will be announced.
+This training is available through the Spokane County Sheriff’s Office; dates and times will be announced.